 ELECTRON TRANSPORT.
 Shown in Figure 7, the ballistic current density and electronic transmission is calculated for [5]cumulene-SMe under axial torsion.
-With co-planar end-groups at 0° and 180° torsion, the current follows a largely linear path through the $\pi$ -system (current density arrows are almost white due to the small $\theta$ vector-component, see also Figure S21 and S24).
+With co-planar end-groups at 0° and 180° torsion, the current follows a largely linear path through the π -system (current density arrows are almost white due to the small θ vector-component, see also Figure S21 and S24).
 As in the case of triyne-SMe at 0° and 180° torsion (Figure 5), there are weak ring currents centered at the carbon atoms alternating in direction with every atom.
 These ring currents become increasingly clear around the wire when axial torsion is applied as seen by the change of color towards stronger blue and red colors (clockwise and counter-clockwise directions).
 At 85° and 95° torsion, strong ring currents are centered around the bonds of the carbon wire, now alternating in direction with every cumulenic bond.
 The ring current pattern reverses at 90°, again in correlation with the HOMO and LUMO helicity interchanging (see Figure 6).

 The transmission profile of odd-n cumulenes is quite distinct from that of the polyyne.
 Shown in Figure 7c for [5]cumulene-SMe, under axial torsion from the two ground-state structures at 0°/180° the transmission at the Fermi energy rises almost until 90° torsion.
 Despite that the end-groups are almost perpendicular at 85°/95° torsion the transmission is very high.
-The increase of transmission with torsion is a consequence of the decreasing HOMO-LUMO gap and will be accompanied by an increase in the diradical character of the molecule.
-As the HOMO-LUMO gap vanishes, electron transport under bias will eventually change from off-resonant to resonant tunneling, although only few molecular systems have been reported which achieve resonant transport without a gate-electrode.117-118
+The increase of transmission with torsion towards 90° is a direct consequence of the decreasing HOMO-LUMO gap and will be accompanied by an increase in the diradical character of the molecule.^{55,111} As the HOMO-LUMO gap vanishes, electron transport under bias will eventually change from off-resonant to resonant tunneling, although only few molecular systems have been reported which achieve resonant transport without a gate-electrode.112-113

-At 90° there is a steep drop of the transmission because the HOMO and LUMO become degenerate.
-As with the triyne-SMe at 90° torsion, the orbital symmetries means that the transmission is suppressed when frontier molecular orbitals become degenerate due to destructive quantum interference.
-The relation to destructive quantum interference is also evident by the fact that the directions of the ring currents revert at 90° torsion.
-The full transmission plots at 95°, 150° and 180° are almost identical to those at 85°, 30°, and 0° and are shown in Figure S4.
+At 90° there is a steep drop of the transmission because the HOMO and LUMO become neardegenerate.
+As with the triyne-SMe at 90° torsion, the orbital symmetries mean that the transmission is suppressed when frontier molecular orbitals become degenerate due to destructive quantum interference, a point we will describe in more detail in the discussion section.
+The close relation to destructive quantum interference in aromatic molecules is also evident by the fact that the directions of the ring currents revert at 90° torsion.57 The full transmission plots at 95°, 150° and 180° are almost identical to those at 85°, 30°, and 0° and are shown in Figure S4.

 Figure 7.
 Current density and transmission of [5]cumulene-SMe under axial torsion.
-A) Current density calculated at the Fermi energy colored by the normalized $\theta$ vector component at dihedral angles (from left to right) $0^{\circ}$ , $30^{\circ}$ , $85^{\circ}$ , $95^{\circ}$ , $150^{\circ}$ , and $180^{\circ}$ .
-The current density vector field is plotted as arrows that are normalized in each plot; each arrow is colored by its circular vector component ( $v{\theta}$ ) normalized relative to its total vector length.
-High resolution images are included in SI part H. b) Transmission plotted semilogarithmically against energy at select dihedral angles. c) Transmission at the fermi energy plotted against the torsion dihedral angle.
+A) Current density calculated at the Fermi energy colored by the normalized θ vector component at dihedral angles (from left to right) 0°, 30°, 85°, 95°, 150°, and 180°.
+The current density vector field is plotted as arrows that are normalized in each plot; each arrow is colored by its circular vector component (v{θ}) normalized relative to its total vector length.
+High resolution images are included in SI part H, and scripts for generating 3D rotatable models are available online. b) Transmission plotted semilogarithmically against energy at select dihedral angles. c) Transmission at the fermi energy plotted against the torsion dihedral angle.